Back to top

 Saida Abdi

-Saida M. Abdi (she/her), PhD, LICSW, is an Assistant Professor in the School of Social Work in the College of Education and Human Development at the University of Minnesota.
+Saida M. Abdi, PhD, LICSW, is an Assistant Professor in the School of Social Work in the College of Education and Human Development at the University of Minnesota.
 She is a trained clinician and expert in refugee trauma and resilience.
 She earned her PhD in Sociology and Social Work from Boston University.
 Dr. Abdi has worked for more than 20 years with refugee and immigrant youth and families.
 Her area of focus is building individual, family, and community resilience and improving mental health access and engagement among trauma-impacted refugee and immigrant children and families.
 Dr. Abdi is a leader in the adaptation and implementation of Trauma Systems Therapy for Refugees (TST-R).
 She is also the co-author of a recently published book, Mental Health Practice with Immigrant and Refugee Youth: A Socioecological Framework (American Psychological Association, 2020).

-Margaret Balustein
+Margaret Blaustein

-Margaret Blaustein (she/her), PhD, is a clinical psychologist whose career has focused on the understanding and treatment of complex childhood trauma and its sequelae.
+Margaret Blaustein, PhD, is a clinical psychologist whose career has focused on the understanding and treatment of complex childhood trauma and its sequelae.
 With an emphasis on the importance of understanding the child-, the family-, and the provider-in-context, her work has focused on identification and translation of key principles of intervention across treatment settings, building from the foundational theories of childhood development, attachment, and traumatic stress.
 Dr. Blaustein is co-developer of the Attachment, Regulation, and Competency (ARC) treatment framework (Kinniburgh & Blaustein, 2005), and co-author of the text, Treating Complex Trauma in Children and Adolescents: Fostering Resilience through Attachment, Self-Regulation, and Competence (Blaustein & Kinniburgh, 2010 / 2018).
 She is currently Director of the Center for Trauma Training in Needham, MA, and is past Division Director for Trauma Training and Education at The Trauma Center at JRI.
 She is actively involved in local, regional, and national collaborative groups dedicated to the empathic, respectful, collaborative and effective provision of services to this population.
 Dr. Blaustein has been involved in various NCTSN-funded projects since the network’s inception.

 Shannon Crossbear

-Shannon Crossbear (she/her) articulates her purpose as "to demonstrate and promote gentle healing."
+Shannon Crossbear articulates her purpose as "to demonstrate and promote gentle healing."
 She expresses her commitment to healing through her work in the world.
 Her own community and family history propelled her to develop leadership to address disparities that have led to poor outcomes for friends and relatives.
 Shannon’s work has included facilitating and consulting with the National Indian Child Welfare Association, the Federation of Families for Children’s Mental Health, Georgetown University, The National Child Traumatic Stress Network and the Surgeon Generals Conference on Children’s Mental Health.
 She has worked with tribal and non tribal communities in providing technical assistance to Systems of Care and Circles of Care utilizing traditional interventions and the promotion of culturally congruent and trauma informed practices.
 Shannon has worked in communities throughout the contiguous United States and Alaska, as well as within Canada, to address systemic change for improved out comes for children and their families.
 Ms. Crossbear has facilitated and supported practices and services that include the provision of culturally-cemented early childhood; parenting programs; supports for transition age youth, young adults, and families with mental health and substance abuse issue.
 Ms Crossbear is skilled in trauma-informed community engagement.
 She has worked with supporting organized stakeholder voice and representation at local and national levels through various behavioral health initiatives.

 Nancy Fitzpatrick